ValentinMargraf/run2survive_schedules/README.md

 approaches.

 ## ASLib Data
-Download the ASlib data from **https://github.com/coseal/aslib_data/tree/master** and place the scenarios into the directory named aslib_data.
+Download the ASlib data from **https://github.com/coseal/aslib_data/tree/master** and place the scenarios into a directory named aslib_data.
+(Or just simply execute **git clone https://github.com/coseal/aslib_data.git** and the folder with the files will be downloaded into the root directory.)

 ## Setup
 1. Ensure that CMake is installed on your machine.